phddamuge/UniRPG/README.md

 # UniRPG

 This is code for the EMNLP 2022 Paper "UniRPG: Unified Discrete Reasoning over Table and Text as Program Generation".
-It is based on the repository [TAT-QA](https://github.com/NExTplusplus/TAT-QA}).
+Our code is based on the repository [TAT-QA](https://github.com/NExTplusplus/TAT-QA}).

 # Environment
 torch==1.7.1</br>